shashwat1237/Multi-Source-Research-RAG-Engine/README.md

 ### Two-Layer Web Scraping

-The `fetch_text()` function first tries Trafilatura, which is purpose-built for extracting clean article text and handles most news/blog sites well.
+`fetch_text()` first tries Trafilatura, which is purpose-built for extracting clean article text and handles most news and blog sites well.
 If Trafilatura returns less than 200 characters, it falls back to a raw Requests + BeautifulSoup scrape that strips `<script>`, `<style>`, and `<noscript>` tags before extracting visible text.

+### Text Splitting

+`RecursiveCharacterTextSplitter` splits on paragraph breaks, then sentences, then words — preserving as much semantic coherence as possible within each chunk.
+Chunks are set to 1500 characters with a 200-character overlap, giving each chunk more context compared to smaller chunk sizes.
+This is especially useful for long-form articles where ideas span multiple paragraphs.

 ### Chunk Deduplication

-After splitting text into 500-character chunks (100-character overlap), the `deduplicate()` function embeds all chunks and computes pairwise cosine similarity.
+After splitting, `deduplicate()` embeds all chunks and computes pairwise cosine similarity.
 Any chunk with a similarity score above 0.85 against an already-kept chunk is dropped.
-This prevents the LLM from receiving redundant context, which wastes the context window and can skew answers.
+This prevents the LLM from receiving redundant context, which wastes the context window and can skew answers toward repeated content.

-### Text Splitting

-`RecursiveCharacterTextSplitter` splits on paragraph breaks, then sentences, then words — preserving as much semantic coherence as possible within each chunk.

 ### Retrieval

-At query time, the top 4 most semantically similar chunks are retrieved from FAISS and injected into the LLM prompt as context.
+At query time, the top 10 most semantically similar chunks (`k=10`) are retrieved from FAISS and injected into the LLM prompt as context.
+Using 10 chunks (vs a smaller value) gives the model broader coverage across multiple source documents, which is important when aggregating content from several URLs.

 ### LLM Settings

 `temperature=0.2` keeps answers factual and consistent.
-The model is re-instantiated on every `process()` call (stateless by design — no session memory).
+The model is re-instantiated on every `process()` call — stateless by design with no session memory between runs.

 ---

-## Validation & Error Handling
+## Validation and Error Handling

 The `process()` function validates at each stage and raises descriptive errors if:

 - No URLs are provided
 - All URLs fail to fetch
-- Extracted content is under 200 characters
+- Extracted content is under 200 characters total
+- Fewer than 2 chunks remain after splitting
-- Fewer than 2 chunks remain after splitting or deduplication
+- Fewer than 2 chunks remain after deduplication

 Errors are surfaced directly in the "Answer" output box in the UI.